An Invariant Matching Property for Distribution Generalization under Intervened Response: Experiments

-\underline{\textbf{Experiment B: Reduced intervention on training data.}} We consider cases when interventions on the training data are reduced from that in Experiment A, while the data generating process for the testing data remains the same as before.
+We consider cases when interventions on the training data are reduced from that in Experiment A, while the data generating process for the testing data remains the same as before.